dart-lang/site-www/src/_guides/language/language-tour.md

 Here’s an example of a class that overrides the `+` and `-` operators:

-<?code-excerpt "language-tour/vector/bin/main.dart"?>
+<?code-excerpt "lib/language_tour/classes/vector.dart"?>
 {% prettify dart %}
 class Vector {
-  final int x;
-  final int y;
+  final int x, y;

   const Vector(this.x, this.y);

   /// Overrides + (a + b).